 Not every request from a browser will have the referrer specified, and the

-You may be familiar with the "(direct)/(none)" referrer source in the Google Analytics or the term "dark traffic".
+You may have noticed the "Direct / None" referrer source or you may be familiar with the term "dark traffic".
 This covers all the traffic where the referrer is not passed.
 These could be clicks from email, clicks from documents, clicks from messengers and other mobile apps, bookmarks, people typing in the URL directly into the browser and more.

 Here’s a non-exhaustive list of other problems with the header: